xupei0610/Happy-Poison/README.md

 # HappyPoison
-An implement for HappyPoison game with the interface of GUI and of command line.
+An implement for HappyPoison game.

 # Version
 v.
-1.0.1
+1.0.2

 # License
 MIT

 # Feature
-This game uses tkinter as gui libraries and, meanwhile, provides a command version.
+This game uses Tcl/Tk as the GUI library and, meanwhile, provides a command-line version.

 The game supports Computer v.s.
 Computer and Human v.s.
 Computer.

 Multi-Happy-Players v.s.
 Multi-Poison-Players is supported in Computer v.s.
 Computer mode.

-This program uses a more efficient evalution system compared to the implement offered in CS4511's repository.
+This program uses a more efficient evaluation system compared to the implement offered in CS4511's repository.

 # Evaluation System
-The evaluation sytem of this game is based on min-max algorithm with alpha-beta pruning.
+The evaluation system of this game is based on min-max algorithm with alpha-beta pruning.

 It considers the distance between an agent and its possible goal.
 This distance has a weight of 10.